Morphisec Cybersecurity Blog

 It’s Time to Re-Evaluate Your Ransomware Prevention Strategy

-Posted by Matthew Delman on October 1, 2020
+Written by Matthew Delman | October 1, 2020 at 3:00 PM

 Increasing numbers of headline-grabbing ransomware attacks are a concerning trend.
 They also point to a strong possibility that many organizations are falling behind threat actors in the cybersecurity arms race.
 As they fail to reassess their approaches to cybersecurity, organizations open themselves up to attacks that can be devastating and, in some cases, life-threatening.